ArticulatedControl17/truck_master/README.md

 cd /path/to/scripts
 python node.py
 ```
 ## 5. Troubleshooting: ##
-   - If the PI turns off randomly while driving, it means there's an issue with the power.
+    * If the PI turns off randomly while driving, it means there's an issue with the power.
+Either the batteries have ran out, or the batteries aren't strong enough to power both the     motor and the pi.
-        - either the batteries have ran out, or the batteries aren't strong enough to power both the motor
+         - Charge batteries
-        and the pi.
+         - Use a powerbank for the PI to solve this problem.
-        - Use a powerbank for the pi to solve this problem.
+             - Turn off battery, plugin powerbank, boot PI (dont forget HDMI), wait a few moments, then turn on the battery again.
-            - turn off battery, plugin powerbank, boot PI (dont forget hdmi), wait a few moments, then turn on battery again.
+   * What is the password?
-   - What is the password?
+      - Ask in Slack
-      - ask in slack
+   * Nothing happens when pressing the controller?
-   - nothing happens when pressing the controller?
+       - This might be a variety of issues,
-       - this might be a variety of issues, echo rostopics to see where the issue is.
+       - echo rostopics to see where the issue is.
            - rostopic echo joy
            - rostopic echo man_drive
            - rostopic echo dead_mans_switch
            - rostopic echo master_drive
        - double check "export ROS_***" commands above
        - Check if the controller you are truing to use are really /dev/input/js0.
 If it isn't (it might be js1 for example),
          then you need to start the joy_node with the argument "dev:="/dev/input/js1""